-What is the Car Accident Statute of Limitations in California?
+What Is the Car Accident Statute of Limitations in California?

 As in most states, the statute of limitations that affects injury-related car accident lawsuits in California is the same as the larger one that applies to all personal injury cases filed in the state’s civil court system.

-It makes a difference whether the car accident resulted in injury or in death.
-If anyone was injured in the crash -- whether a driver, passenger, motorcycle rider, bicyclist, or pedestrian -- they must get their lawsuit filed within two years of the date of the accident.
-But if someone dies as a result of the accident and their family brings a wrongful death case against the at-fault driver, the "clock" starts on the date of the person's death, if it is different from the date of the accident.
+But if someone dies as a result of the accident and their family brings a wrongful death case against the at-fault driver, the "clock" starts on the date of the person's death, if it's different from the date of the accident.

 If you only want to file a lawsuit over damage to your vehicle, California Code of Civil Procedure section 338 gives you three years to get that kind of case filed against the at-fault driver.
-(Learn more about Vehicle Damage Claims.)
+(Learn more about vehicle damage claims.)

 Make the Most of Your Claim